-A major donor committee that spends \$50,000 or more for a communication disseminated during the 45 days before an election that clearly identifies a state candidate appearing on the ballot, but does not expressly advocate the election or defeat of that candidate, must file Form E-530 electronically with the Secretary of State within 48 hours of making payments, or promising to make payments, totaling \$50,000 or more.
+48 hours of making payments, or promising to make payments, totaling \$50,000 or more.
 The report must disclose the amount and date of the payment(s), and the name of and office sought by the candidate identified in the communication.
 A separate report must be filed for each state candidate identified in the communication.

-Form E-530 must be filed in addition to any preelection or semi-annual campaign statements the committee is required to file.
 The report must be verified by a written "electronic filing declaration," signed, dated, and verified on the same date that the report is transmitted to the Secretary of State.
 This declaration must be retained in the committee's records for five years following the date that the campaign report to which it relates is filed.
 The statement must include the following language: